 At the very least we can say we know it won’t just be called Elder Scrolls 6.
 There’s going to be a colon and another word to round the title off if previous releases are anything to go by.

-Where will Elder Scrolls 6 be set?
+Elder Scrolls 6: where will be be set?

 It would certainly be nice to find out more about the culture of either the Khajit or the Argonians so both of these extremely different settings have an understandable appeal to fans.